ThorriSnep/ThorriSnep.github.io/_posts/2021-12-09-first-post.md

 ---
-title: Welcome to my Blog
+title: Welcome to my Blog!
 author: ThorriSnep
 date: 2021-12-09 14:23:00 +0100
 categories: [general]
 tags: [general]
 ---

-# Wellcome to my Blog!

 There isn't much to say yet, but the goal of my blog is to document some of my personal projects.